Data Ethics Course

 Tutor | University of Canterbury

-Dr Dan McKay is a philosopher specializing in ethics.
+Dr Dan McKay is a philosopher specialising in ethics.
 He works at the University of Canterbury.
 His research interests include consequentialism, free will, and freedom.

 Please note: our academic team develop and present video content within their courses, but are not always the course facilitator.
 The course facilitator will engage with learners in the course forums, answer queries and mark assignments.